JingzOoi/pygame_sudoku_solver/README.md

 2. Better user input method: current user input method is a bit incovenient.

-3. Separation of the Sudoku classes (Grid, Board, Game) with the pygame classes (Window, Renderer) maybe?
-For scaling in the future...
+3. ~~Separation of the Sudoku classes (Grid, Board, Game) with the pygame classes (Window, Renderer) maybe?
+For scaling in the future...~~ Done, but it looks more messy now, shouldn't have done it, might revert.